32 Fur-Tastic Jobs Working With Animals — And How to Land One

 31. Telehealth Veterinarian

-Much like humans started doing telehealth appointments by phone or videoconferencing during COVID-19, veterinarians started to assess their patients online as well.
+Much like human doctors, veterinarians may assess their patients online via telehealth videoconferencing.
 If you’d rather stay at home and wear sweatpants but still want to provide animal care, this may be the role for you.

 Of course, you won’t be able to offer the full scope of medical care.
 The focus is more on advising on certain conditions, like skin rashes or kennel cough.
 Many telehealth veterinarians have hybrid roles; they work some days in an office and some days from home.